 “She has been charged as a mastermind in the arson attacks.”

-- Former Bangladesh Prime Minister Khaleda Zia gets permanent bail in graft charges
+- Former Bangladesh PM Khaleda Zia gets four-month bail in graft case

 It came hours after the execution of Zia’s main political ally, Jamaat-e-Islami party leader Motiur Rahman Nizami, for war crimes committed during the country’s 1971 independence conflict with Pakistan.